cicsdev/cics-banking-sample-application-cbsa/etc/install/base/doc/CBSA_base_cobol_installation_instructions.md

 > subsystem used, in this document, is called **DBCG**.
 >
 > c.
 If the restful API or the Payment and/or the Customer Services
-> interfaces are required, it is assumed that a zOS Connect EE Server is
+> interfaces are required, it is assumed that a zOS Connect Server is
 > already installed and available.
 For the sake of illustration, the one
 > we use is installed in USS at:
 >
 > >/var/zosconnect/v3r0/servers/defaultServer/resources/zosconnect
 >
-> (\* the zOS Connect EE *server.xml* file for your own installation may
+> (\* the zOS Connect *server.xml* file for your own installation may
 > be installed in a different location in USS and the instructions
 > should be applied accordingly).

-**NOTE 1** - The installation illustrated in this document replaces the 'default' zOS Connect EE **server.xml** with one which utilises the port numbers ***30701*** (HTTP) and ***30702*** (HTTPS) for the CBSA restful API.
+**NOTE 1** - The installation illustrated in this document replaces the 'default' zOS Connect **server.xml** with one which utilises the port numbers ***30701*** (HTTP) and ***30702*** (HTTPS) for the CBSA restful API.
 Should these port numbers not be appropriate in your host environment then they may be changed in the **server.xml** member after downloading it from the repo folder:

-> cicsdev/cics-banking-sample-application-cbsa/etc/install/base/zoseeserver
+> cicsdev/cics-banking-sample-application-cbsa/etc/install/base/zosconnectserver

 (see [Installation instructions](#installation-instructions) below for more information).

-**NOTE 2** - The last line in **server.xml** references the connection between the z/OS Connect EE server and the CICSTS56 CICS system and it utilises port ***30709***:
+**NOTE 2** - The last line in **server.xml** references the connection between the z/OS Connect server and the CICSTS56 CICS system and it utilises port ***30709***:

 >\<zosconnect_cicsIpicConnection id=\"cicsConn\"